daveyarwood/blog.djy.io/src/_posts/2020-12-14-alda-and-the-nrepl-protocol.md

 (i.e. not specific to Clojure) and that it has been used to successfully implement [nREPL servers for other languages][nrepl-beyond-clojure].
-So, I decided to try my hand at using the nREPL protocol as the basis for a new, improved Alda v2 REPL experience.
+So, I decided to try my hand at using the nREPL protocol as the basis for a new, improved Alda 2 REPL experience.

-# Shortcomings of Alda v1
+# Shortcomings of Alda 1

-The current version of Alda (v1) actually has a client/server architecture already.
+The current version of Alda (Alda 1) actually has a client/server architecture already.
 To start the server, you run `alda up`, and to start a REPL client session, you run `alda repl`.

-I realized, however, that the Alda v1 client/server idea extends a little too far into user-land.
+I realized, however, that the client/server idea in Alda 1 extends a little too far into user-land.
 The end user is forced to worry about whether or not a server is running, even outside of the context of a REPL session when they just want to perform basic evaluations at the command line.